enghwa/AWSMobile-Workshop/app/README.md

 unzip -o aws-rn-appsync-cloud9.zip
 ```
 Using AWS Cloud9 IDE, append these AppSync parameters to the `const awsmobile` in the `aws-exports.js` configuration file.
-Follow the below steps to retrieve your AppSync details.
+The correct `aws-exports.js` file has path of `/home/ec2-user/environment/rn/aws-exports.js` Follow the below steps to retrieve your AppSync details.

 ```
 'aws_appsync_graphqlEndpoint': 'https://xxx.appsync-api.ap-southeast-1.amazonaws.com/graphql',